-Regulatory cooperation affects the seed industry in several different areas including treated seed, emerging technologies and innovations.
+Regulatory cooperation affects the seed industry in several different areas, including treated seed, emerging technologies and innovations.
 Seeds that are treated with crop protection products in the U.S. may face restrictions in another country based on differing product registrations.
 Regulatory cooperation on crop protection registration will benefit farmers in all countries by providing greater access to the most effective, latest tools.

 Enhance Market Access: Seeds of a kind for sowing are found in chapters 07, 10, and 12 of the Harmonized Tariff Schedule.
-U.S. seed companies benefit from reduced or eliminated tariffs on seed imported to or exported from the United States.
+American seed companies benefit from reduced or eliminated tariffs on seed imported to or exported from the U.S.

 In closing, ASTA appreciates the opportunity to work closely with USTR on matters of importance to the global movement of seed.
-We look forward to engaging further as the key negotiating objectives for the trade pillar of the Indo-Pacific Economic Framework continue to develop.
+As an influential member of the East Africa Community and COMESA, Kenya can play a key role in towards regional policy alignment and trade facilitation.
+We look forward to engaging further as the key negotiating objectives for agriculture and trade in the continue to develop.